dutchakdev/google-plus-auto-poster/readme.txt

 == Description ==

-**Notes: Due to Google new update on it's site Right now we are working on new version, we shortly  provide you version 1.1 until old version not working**

 **This plugin automatically publishes posts from your blog to your Social Network accounts**

 Google plus Auto Poster (GPAP) is Social networks wordpress plugin that gives you an ability to automatically re-post your posts or